4833R11Y45/Vehicle-Detection-using-YOLOv8-Faster-R-CNN-and-SSD/README.md

 - SSD (Single Shot Detector)
 - YOLO (You Only Look Once)

-Our goal is to evaluate the accuracy, and efficiency of these models to understand their strengths, limitations, and to benchmark their performance metrics.
+Our goal is to evaluate the accuracy, processing time and efficiency of these models to understand their strengths, limitations, and to benchmark their performance metrics.

 ## Models Overview